hilma-tech/react-query-workshop/README.md

-# react-query-todos
+# React Query Workshop

-A minimal project for learning about react query
+A minimal todos project for learning about react query.

 ## Installation